best sleep supplement

 best sleep aid redditThen in early 2018, Performance Lab® came out with a sleep stack using the same ingredients.
 It’s what I now use instead of individual supplements which is less expensive but still works like a charm.

-Performance Lab® Sleep contains 100 mg of Magnesium (as Magnesium Bisglycinate, Magnesium Taurate, and NutriGenesis® Magnesium), 500 mg of tart cherry extract (as CherryPURE®), 200 mg of L-Tryptophan, and 100 mg certified organic Sea Buckthorn.
+Performance Lab® Sleep contains 100 mg of Magnesium (as Magnesium Bisglycinate, Magnesium Taurate, and NutriGenesis® Magnesium), 500 mg of tart cherry extract (as CherryPURE®), and 200 mg of L-Tryptophan.

 Performance Lab® also uses NutriCaps® vegan-friendly capsules which are made from tapioca.
 Rather than ‘veggie capsules’ which are actually a type of plastic made from pine or poplar tree pulp.